 Mt.
 Graham red squirrels are most active during the day and spend their time foraging for seeds of coniferous trees; however their diet also consists of insects, mushrooms, bird eggs, nestlings and various other items.
-Males and females are highly territorial and will aggressively defend their midden (territory) from other squirrels.
-Like other members of its species, Mt.
-Graham red squirrels do not hibernate during the winter, but will only venture out during mid-day when it’s warmest.
+Males and females are territorial and defend their midden (food cache) from other squirrels.
+In the winter, Mt.
+Graham red squirrels do not hibernate, but will only venture out during mid-day when it’s warmest.

 How We Help